Still warm

 Silver Spoon is headed towards a difficult finale.
 At the school, they raise pigs for slaughter and butcher the meat, but Hachiken has taken one particular little piglet into his heart.
 The runt of the litter, he’s named it “Pork Bowl,” so he fully intends to eat it, but having spent so much time raising it, can he do it?
 Again, I don’t know if I could, I don’t think he knows either, but with the way that Silver Spoon has gone so far, I think he will.
 In a story that’s clearly about the reality of animal produce, it makes sense for him to make the hardest of choices, but more than just a conceit to Arakawa’s agenda of demystifying agriculture, it promises to be an emotional moment.
 To take an animal’s life, at least to me, means carrying a heavy weight of responsibility, and to Silver Spoon’s credit, it understands that.
 It might be difficult to watch, but for me to look away at this point would be even worse.

-6 replies on “Still warm”
+6 responses to “Still warm”

 I think one of the big deal that needs to be looked at equally in the way you’re approaching the meat-and-animal issue is that your appreciation for animals changes drastically, too, if you grew up on a farm.